Obi-Wan/Obi-Wan.github.io/_pages/about.md

 From July 2016 until March 2019 he was a Post-doc in the Computational Imaging (CI) group of Prof. K. Joost Batenburg, at the Centrum Wiskunde & Informatica (CWI, Amsterdam, The Netherlands).
-He now works as a scientist in the Experiment Division (EXPD) of the ESRF - The European Synchrotron, since April 2019.
+He then worked as a scientist in the Experiment Division (EXPD) of the ESRF - The European Synchrotron, from April 2019 until April 2023.
-He is in charge of coordinating the tomography software developments for both data acquisition and processing, for all the ESRF beamlines ([tomo-bridge](https://tomotools.gitlab-pages.esrf.fr/tomo-bridge-docs/)).
+He was in charge of coordinating the tomography software developments for both data acquisition and processing, for all the ESRF beamlines ([tomo-bridge](https://tomotools.gitlab-pages.esrf.fr/tomo-bridge-docs/)).

+As of May 2023, he is now a research engineer at CEA-IRIG (Grenoble, France), in the LEMMA laboratory.